The Fairly OddParents: Premise

 The Fairly OddParents follows Timmy Turner, a 10-year old boy who is neglected by his parents and abused by his teenage babysitter, Vicky.
-One day, he is granted two fairy godparents, Cosmo and Wanda, who grant his every wish to improve his miserable life.
+One day, he is granted two Fairy Godparents, Cosmo and Wanda, who grant his every wish to improve his miserable life.
 However, these wishes usually backfire badly and cause a series of problems that Timmy must fix.
 Earlier episodes of the series tend to revolve around Timmy trying to navigate his everyday life at home, at school and elsewhere in town with his friends, Chester and A.J., and occasionally his parents, while also trying to fix a wish gone awry and ultimately, learning a lesson in the end.
-Later in the series, Timmy wishes that Cosmo and Wanda would have a baby, whom they named Poof, and much later, Timmy gets a pet fairy dog named Sparky.
-Even later in the series, a new girl called Chloe Carmichael, who loves sharing, animals, and everything that is ecologically friendly, moves into the neighborhood, and Timmy has to share Cosmo and Wanda with her due to a shortage of available fairies.
+Later in the series, Timmy wishes that Cosmo and Wanda would have a baby, whom they named Poof.
+Much later in the series, Timmy gets a pet fairy dog named Sparky.
+Even later in the series, a new girl named Chloe Carmichael, who loves sharing, animals, and everything that is ecologically friendly, moves into the neighborhood, and Timmy has to share Cosmo and Wanda with her due to a shortage of available fairies.

-At the beginning of the series, Vicky was the main antagonist, but as the series progressed, many more villains were introduced, including Denzel Crocker, Timmy's crazed teacher who wishes to prove to the world that fairies exist; Francis, the school bully; Remy Buxaplenty, a young billionaire child, who is set on getting rid of Timmy's fairy godparents due to his immense jealousy towards him for having two fairy godparents compared to his one, named Juandissimo Magnifico, Wanda's ex; Dark Laser, a parody of Darth Vader, who wants to destroy Timmy and the Earth; the Pixies, who are known to wield as much power as fairies, but they treat their magical powers like a business.
-The Pixies' primary goal is to take control of Fairy World and the Earth; the Anti-fairies, who are similar to the actual fairies, but with polar opposite personalities and character traits.
-Anti-fairies are also known for causing bad luck; and Norm the Genie, who hatches a plan to gain freedom from his lamp and get revenge on Timmy.
+At the beginning of the series, Vicky was the main antagonist, but as the series progressed, many more villains were introduced.
+They include Denzel Crocker, Timmy's crazed teacher who wishes to prove to the world that fairies exist; Francis, the school bully; Remy Buxaplenty, a billionaire child who is set on getting rid of Timmy's fairies due to his immense jealousy towards him for having two compared to his one; Juandissimo Magnifico, Wanda's ex and Remy's fairy; Dark Laser, a parody of Darth Vader who wants to destroy Timmy and the Earth; the Anti-Fairies, evil counterparts to fairies with opposite personalities who cause bad luck to humans; the Pixies, who treat their magical powers like a business (e.g. requiring wishes to be approved through paperwork before they're granted); and Norm the Genie, a trickster who hatches plans to gain freedom from his lamp and later to get revenge on Timmy.